dholms/terminal-backend-assignment/README.md

   - Insert 5000 transfer records: 2.211s

 ### Deployment
-I've deployed the a Postgres instance as well as a Hasura server on Heroku, which you can see [Here](https://terminal-backend-holmgren.herokuapp.com/console/)
+I've deployed a Postgres instance as well as a Hasura server on Heroku, which you can see and interact with [Here](https://terminal-backend-holmgren.herokuapp.com/console/)

 The free tier allows only 10000 entires in the Postgres DB, so the queries will be by no means fully functional.
 However this deployment could be easily scaled up to accomodate more data.

+Offering this as a production application I would use the same stack (Postgres/Hasura deployed on Heroku).
+However, depending how the data comes in in production, the ingestion scripts could be automated.
+They could be set to run on GCS everytime an object is added to one of the relevant buckets using GCS Triggers.
+The CSV data can be streamed directly from GCS to the Postgres DB (I was planning on doing that here, but was having issues with the permissions so opted to upload from local CSVs).
+Updates to the tables/relationships can be done directly from the Hasura console.